Updated June 25th, for 2021

 The Rowing Machine

 If you've done any amount of digging into how you can lose weight with cardio workouts - you've likely already heard about rowing machines.
+Some like hydrow and ergatta are particularly popular on the internet.

 These machines are a sworn favorite for many personal trainers, athletes, and fitness professionals across the globe.
 And there's a very good reason behind it.

 Rowing machines are absolutely amazing because they effectively allow you to get an upper body and lower body workout in one go.
 This means you get to target several major muscle groups, train your core, and burn a great number of calories all at once.
+And you don't have to part with an arm and a leg for one of these machines, there are some budget-friendly rowing machines on the market.

 And here's the best bit - despite the somewhat grueling workout - rowing machines are actually considered to be low-impact.
 In turn, this means they don't exert as much pressure or force on your joints and ligaments, which reduces the risk of injury or long term drawbacks when it comes to the workouts you're considering.